 Respect We are guests to Jamaica!
 Professionalism We represent Shepherd University!
 Travel in Groups Be aware of your surroundings!
 Enjoy Jamaica has beautiful people.
-You will learn much from

-them and they will learn from you!
+You will learn much from them and they will learn from you!
 Develop friendships forever.
-Absorb as much knowledge as you can as this is an excellent opportunity for all of us.
+Experience the rich culture.
+This is an opportunity all of us.

 I look forward to our trip!
 Dr. Hicks